Facilitators of SGA Workshop (left to right): CK Rardin, Lorna Goldberg, Bill Goldberg, Leona Furnari

 Guest House is a delightful retreat and conference center in the scenic Connecticut River Valley.
 It offers spacious guest rooms with private bathrooms, superb cuisine, and amenities that range from a grand piano in the lobby to wireless Internet in every room.
 Travel directions by car, train, and air, along with other convenient links, are available at guesthousecenter.org.

 Contact ICSA for possible help with ground transportation from Amtrak or Metro-North, or from nearby airports.
+Also contact us if your travel plans include a night before or after the workshop.
+It may be possible to extend your stay at Guest House.

 We cannot accept onsite registrations, and we cannot guarantee acceptance of registrations received within 14 days of the workshop start date.